 Lynton Health Centre,

-This annual statement will be generated each year in January.
+This annual statement will be generated each year.
 It will summarise:

 - Any infection transmission incidents and any action taken (these will have been reported in accordance with our Significant Event procedure)

 - Details of any infection control audits undertaken and actions taken